-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's officers and Directors and persons owning more than ten percent (10%) of the outstanding Class A Common Stock of the Company to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
+Section 16(a) of the Securities Exchange Act of 1934 requires the Company's officers and Directors and persons owning more than ten percent (10%) of the outstanding Class A Common Stock of the Company to file reports of ownership and changes in ownership with the SEC.
 Officers, Directors and greater than ten percent (10%) holders of Class A Common Stock are required by SEC regulation to furnish the Company with copies of all Section 16(a) forms they file.

-The Company believes that during the fiscal year ended December 27, 2003, all Section 16(a) filing requirements applicable to its officers, directors, and beneficial owners of greater than ten percent (10%) of its
+The Company believes that during the fiscal year ended December 25, 2004, all Section 16(a) filing requirements applicable to its officers, directors, and beneficial owners of greater than ten percent (10%) of its Common Stock were complied with.

-Common Stock were complied with, except that through inadvertence (i) C. James Koch reported late on a Form 5 a distribution of shares of the Company's Class A Common Stock from an exchange fund in 2002, and (ii) the grant of options covering 10,000 shares of the Company's Class A Common Stock to each of Messrs.
-Cummin, Hiatt, Kautz and C. Koch on May 28, 2003 were reported on Form 4s that were filed late.
 In making this statement, the Company has relied upon examination of the copies of Forms 3, 4 and 5, and amendments thereto, provided to the Company and the written representations of its directors, executive officers and 10% stockholders.